rasaanjps0309/web-funnel-analytics-d2c-ga4/README.md

 ---

-## AI Assistance
+## AI Assistance Disclosure

-AI tools were used selectively to enhance development and analysis workflows.
+This project used AI tools in a supporting capacity:

-- :contentReference[oaicite:2]{index=2} — supported ETL pipeline structuring and data validation logic
+- **Claude AI (Anthropic)** — assisted with ETL pipeline architecture, data validation logic, and documentation structure.
-- :contentReference[oaicite:3]{index=3} — used to synthesize findings, revisit key insights, and explore analytical narratives
+- **NotebookLM (Google)** — used to synthesise findings, revisit key insights, and explore analytical narratives.

-All core analysis, SQL logic, and business recommendations were independently developed.
+All core analysis, SQL queries, funnel logic, business interpretation, and recommendations were independently developed and validated.

 ---

-## Author

-**Payel Saha**
-Data Analyst